Loop Algorithm for Quantum Transverse Ising Model in a Longitudinal Field: introduction

 Experimentally, the family of QTIM is instrumental in analyzing the quantum phase and phase transition within quantum materials, ranging from frustrated magnetism \cite{tmgo_kt,tmgo_model,tmgo_neu,tmgo_uud,trap_ion} to paraelectric hexaferrite \cite{chai}.
 Furthermore, it can also well describe cutting-edge quantum many-body simulators, such as the Rydberg atom arrays \cite{Rydberg_chain,Rydberg_nature1,Rydberg_nature2}, trapped ions \cite{trap_ion}, and commercial quantum annealers like D-WAVE \cite{dwave,Kagome_dwave,kagome_dwave2}.
 Consequently, in both theoretical and experimental aspects, the development of numerical simulation techniques has become crucial and pressing.

-Due to the absence of sign problem in most cases, the best choice would be the quantum Monte Carlo (QMC) method.
-To eliminate the discretization error associated with the Trotter-Suzuki decomposition, A. W. Sandvik developed a stochastic series expansion (SSE) QMC algorithm specifically tailored for the QTIM \cite{SandVik_SSEforQIM}.
-However, the Swendsen-Wang cluster-type update process within the algorithm becomes inefficient when including the longitudinal field.
-Although the catastrophe of ultra-low acceptability rates can be relived by subdividing each cluster into lines \cite{Melko_SSEforRydberg} or designing complex cluster construction \cite{QMC_rydberg}, the most effective solution is expected to be the loop \cite{qmc_loop} or worm algorithm \cite{worm1,worm2}.
-However, lacking of spin exchange interactions makes the loop algorithm of QTIM a long-standing problem \cite{SSE_Sandvik_1,SSE_Sandvik_2}.
+Due to the absence of the sign problem in most cases, the best choice would be the quantum Monte Carlo (QMC) method.
+To eliminate the discretization error associated with the Trotter-Suzuki decomposition and fix the problem of the directed loop algorithm due to the lack of XY interaction\cite{SSE_Sandvik_2, Syljuåsen_2003}, A. W. Sandvik developed a stochastic series expansion (SSE) QMC algorithm specifically tailored for the QTIM \cite{SandVik_SSEforQIM}.
+However, the Swendsen-Wang cluster-type update process within the algorithm becomes inefficient when including the longitudinal field {which becomes highly relevant to the exotic quantum phases in the quantum frustrated magnetism \cite{PhysRevLett.84.4457,pnas.2015785118,Rydberg_glass,PhysRevX.15.011025,PhysRevB.103.104416,bombieri2025deconfinedquantumcriticalitytriangular,Ishizuka_2011}. } Although the catastrophe of ultra-low acceptability rates can be strongly relieved by subdividing each cluster into lines \cite{Melko_SSEforRydberg} or designing a more complex scheme \cite{QMC_rydberg}, the most effective solution is expected to be the loop \cite{qmc_loop} or worm algorithm \cite{worm1,worm2}.
+However, lacking spin exchange interactions makes the loop algorithm of QTIM a long-standing problem \cite{SSE_Sandvik_1,SSE_Sandvik_2}.

 In this manuscript, a novel update strategy of the loop algorithm is designed to simulate the QTIM family with enhanced efficiency.
-As shown in Fig.\ref{fig1}, by introducing the merge-unmerge update processes, the worm can move to the other site so that the position of the off-diagonal operator can be altered in the spatial dimension.
-Then, we implement the algorithm on a realistic system: Rydberg atom chain and challenging frustrated system: Kagome qubit ice, respectively.
-Compared to the current state-of-the-art line algorithm \cite{Melko_SSEforRydberg}, our results demonstrate that the loop algorithm exhibits much shorter auto-correlation times, with its advantages becoming more pronounced in the presence of large longitudinal fields.
+As shown in Fig.~\ref{fig1}, by inventing the merge-unmerge update processes, the worm can move to the other site so that the position of the off-diagonal operator can be altered in the spatial dimension.
+Then, we implement the algorithm on a realistic system: Rydberg atom chain and challenging frustrated system: Kagome qubit ice, respectively \cite{sup}.
+Compared to the conventional directed loop algorithm \cite{Syljuåsen_2003} and current state-of-the-art line algorithm \cite{Melko_SSEforRydberg}, our results demonstrate that the loop algorithm exhibits much shorter auto-correlation times, with its advantages becoming more pronounced in the presence of large longitudinal fields.